briancavalier/fx-ts/README.md

 * **Effect inference**: Effects can be inferred without explicit type annotations
 * Fx-ts effects are
   * **Extensible**: Implement new effects in user land
-  * **Testable**: Code to effect interfaces, use different concrete implementations for development, production, and testing
+  * **Testable**: Code to interfaces, and easily use different implementations for development, production, and testing
   * **Efficient**: Synchronous and Asynchronous effects run in _constant stack_

 ## Install